Parameter/Argument notes:

 Example: def Hello var prt "hello $var" fncend

-function definition end statement (fncend):
+Function definition end statement (fncend):

 Definition:used to mark the end of a function definition.